lucasRemedios/Supervised_Ntask_Learning/README.md

 # 1. Context_Layer.py :
   #### Contains the Ntask Keras layer
 # 2. logic_gate_experiment.ipynb :
-  #### Contains the supervised Ntask learning experiment on learning 8 logic gates to 8 contexts in 1 neural network
+  #### Contains the supervised Ntask learning experiment on learning 8 logic gates mapped to 8 contexts (using the Context Layer) in 1 neural network